Course Coordinator:Rachel Cole (firstname.lastname@example.org) School:School of Health - Public Health

 To develop your knowledge and skills in evidence-based health promotion planning to address a health and wellbeing priority in a community.

 Individually you will develop a health promotion plan to address your community health and wellbeing priority.
 The plan will be based on the health and wellbeing priority analysis (and related evidence) presented in Task 2.
-You will use the evidence to: describe the impact of the health and wellbeing issue on your community/population; develop and provide justification for the goal, objectives and sub-objectives for your health and wellbeing priority analysis and an evaluation plan; application of best practice planning principles.
-You will have opportunities to receive feedback on draft goal, objectives and sub-objectives and related evaluation prior to submission of your final plan, through in-class activities.
+You will use the evidence to: describe the health and wellbeing priority; develop and provide justification for necessary partnerships; application of best practice principles; the goal, objectives and sub-objectives for your health and wellbeing priority analysis; and develop and provide justification for outcome and impact evaluation to evaluate your goal, objectives and sub-objectives.
+You will have opportunities to receive feedback on your draft goal, objectives and sub-objectives and related evaluation prior to submission of your final plan, through in-class activities.
 Use Vancouver-JAMA style referencing.
 Further details on how to approach and structure the health promotion plan will be available on Canvas.

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.